 Office of Foreign Labor Certification

-The Office of Foreign Labor Certification website provides hiring information for employers and foreign workers, and overviews of foreign labor policies and regulations, and downloadable foreign labor certification forms.
+The website for the Office of Foreign Labor Certification, located within DOL's Employment and Training Administration, provides hiring information for employers and foreign workers, overviews of foreign labor policies and regulations, and downloadable foreign labor certification forms.

 U.S. Census Bureau

-The U.S. Census Bureau provides statistics on immigration and emigration.
+The U.S. Census Bureau provides statistics on migration and geographic mobility.

 Department of Homeland Security Immigration Statistics